Tonk1A/OnlyFace-capture_random_one/README.md

 ## Control

-press "q" to stop and quit Onlyface press "c" to clear captured faces list
+- Press `q` to stop and quit OnlyFace™.
+- Press `c` to clear the captured faces list.
-(WIP)press "r" to randomly select one of the capture faces
+- Press `r` to randomly select one of the captured faces (Feature is Work in Progress).

 ## Requirements